23+ Questions To Ask Before Hiring a CRO Agency

 • Quality assurance analyst

 Smaller agencies might not have a project manager staffed.
-However, if you are going to run multiple experiments simultaneously, you will need someone to make sure work is running smoothly.
+However, if you are going to run multiple experiments simultaneously, you will need someone to make sure the work is running smoothly.

 18. How many projects does the team working with me handle